LACNIC Technical Forum – Call for Presentations

 - Research and education

-- Authors' details (full name, email address and company/organization they represent)
+- Information about the authors (full names, email addresses, and company/organization they represent)

-- Specify whether at least one of the authors can guarantee their attendance at the event, or whether this depends on the possibility of obtaining financial assistance from the event organizers (see “Speaker Benefits”).
+- Specify whether at least one of the authors can guarantee their attendance to the event, or whether their attendance depends on the possibility of obtaining financial assistance from the event's organizers (see “Speaker Benefits”).

 - Technical quality

-The FTL Program Committee is made up by:
+The LTF Program Committee is made up by:

-Please note that acceptance of a proposal to be presented at FTL does NOT imply that the author(s) will be granted a sponsorship, although the submission of a proposal may be considered a plus during the sponsorship beneficiary selection process.
+Please note that acceptance of a presentation for the FTL does NOT imply that the author(s) will be granted financial assistance, although the submission of a proposal may be considered a plus during the process for selecting fellowship recipients.

-LACNIC will present speakers with a certificate accrediting the inclusion of their presentation at the FTL.
+At the conclusion of the event, presenters will receive a certificate testifying the inclusion of their presentation in the FTL.